glanzz/evmauth-core/README.md

 To request additional SDKs or libraries, create a new issue with the `question` label.

+You can also use Foundry's [cast] command line tool to interact with deployed EVMAuth contracts, and reference this [Cast Command Cheat Sheet] which illustrates how to call each EVMAuth function.

 ## Contributing

 To contribute to this open source project, please follow the guidelines in the [Contributing Guide].